NiteshYadav23/slate/source/index.html.md

   "pilotDoc": false
 }
 ```
-> Make sure to replace `meowmeowmeow` with your API key.
+> Make sure to replace `X-Auth-Token` with your API key.

 Create new user with email address and password.
 This user is referred as Primary user of the app.
 Eyecarelive supports two roles of users - Patients and Doctors.
 When creating a new user, Role option must be specified.
 For creating a patient user, a fixed id# is required to be specified in the API